 If you frequent bodybuilding message boards, it’s not uncommon to find people who deride the idea of mass gainers, asking, “Why buy powder when you can make oatmeal shakes and ditch all those weird filler ingredients?”
 As it happens, Muscle Feast has done just that.
 It has a protein-to-carb ratio of 1:4.

 As a source of super high quality protein and nutrients, plus a mass-friendly 1:4 ratio of protein to carbs, this could be a hit with those looking for more "natural" alternatives.

 This is just powdered oatmeal and it has a pretty muscle mass-friendly macro split: 450 calories delivers roughly 21 grams of protein, 81 grams of carbs, and 12 grams of fat with 12 grams of fiber (about half your daily intake).

 A lot of people don’t know that oats deliver an extremely high quality protein — not quite as high as whey, but it has a more complete amino acid profile than rice and is rich in essential amino acids to help stimulate muscle protein synthesis.
 It’s got a great protein to carb ratio for mass.
 It’s jam packed with phytonutrients and healthful forms of carbohydrates like beta-glucan, which may help with immunity and lower the risk of heart disease.(4)(5)

 The only real downside when used as a mass gainer is the flavor is a tad dull and all that fiber might be a bit filling, even when powdered into flour.
 But hey, it saves on prep time and it’s certainly all natural.

 Who Should Buy Muscle Feast Whole Oat Powder

-- Anyone who wants an ultra simple mass gainer; this has just one ingredient.
+- Anyone who wants an ultra simple one-ingredient mass gainer.